Skip to content ↓

 Outdoor learning:

 Outdoor learning plays a pivotal part in our children's development.
 Therefore, much of our learning in EYFS, takes place outside, and we aim to enjoy our outdoor learning area in any weather!
-So please, provide a pair of wellington boots which you are happy to leave in school for outdoor play.
+So please, provide a pair of named Wellington boots which you are happy to leave in school for outdoor play.